gdlc/STAT_COMP/INCLASS/INCLASS_14.md

  - P(Y=1|X=0)=p(Y=1 & X=0)/P(X=0) ;  P(Y=1|X=1)=p(Y=1 & X=1)/P(X=1)

 Initialize samples[1,2]=0 (or 1 it should not matter) and then sample samples[1,2], and samples[2,1].....samples[n,2] recursively from the fully conditionals.

-## Submission to Gradescope

-For your submission to grade scope provide an R-script named `assignment.R` (match case) answering the questions shown below.
-If you have multiple files to submit, at least one of them is named as `assignment.R`.
-You may submit your answer to Gradescope as many times as needed.

-Include in your script the definition of the functions `rgamma2()`, `rBivBernoulli.CS()`, and `rBivBernoulli.GS()`, we will test them by sampling using a similar algorithm.